ca-carr/smart_contracts/2025/Seminar-3.0.md

 4. Try sending your tokens to another address (it can be your friends address)

 ----
- ## Next steps
+ ## Next steps (Seminar 3.1 to 3.9)
-  Now we may want to list this token somewhere, or make it available for others to use.
-How can we do this?
-Take a look for services that allow you to list your testnet token.
+ Congratulations, we have a working token deployed on a real live network.
+In the next seminar we will try to add functionality and make a working website where you can build and interact with this smart contract from anywhere.

-## Additional items for the ERC-20 token
+## Additional items for the ERC-20 token (once you have completed the above)

 1) First, import your token from the contract address that created your token.
 What steps do you need to do to achieve this?
+Can you view it in MetaMask?
 2) Send your token to a member of your group
 3) Update your front-end html page to include the other functions your contract has, such as sending to another address.
 You can use remix to find the other functions that you can call

-# NFT contract
-Look up Seminar 3.1, where there is a guide to get started on creating an NFT and putting it on the metamask blockchain